 You may use a professional editor in preparing your thesis for submission.
 There are national guidelines for editing research theses.
 Please read these guidelines carefully, noting that before they commence the work, you will need to provide your editor with a copy of the guidelines, as well as evidence of your supervisor’s permission for the editing.

 Most theses are publicly available unless there are significant reasons for not doing so, i.e. due to confidentiality or intellectual property issues.
-If you would like to restrict access to your thesis please complete the application for embargo (DOC, 116KB) form at the time of submitting your thesis for examination.
+If you would like to restrict access to your thesis please complete the Application for Embargo form (PDF, 95KB) at the time of submitting your thesis for examination.

 An embargo is initially approved for twelve months with the possibility of an extension.
 A further embargo may, where necessary, be requested for the final digital copy of your thesis.
 Application and approval is required.